If you found this page, you have been offered a place in the Master program AI and Data Science and decided to accept the offer. Great! Welcome!

 You might need a visa.
 Regulations vary from country to country.
 You probably best inquire with the German embassy of your home country what to do precisely.
 Some information can be found here.

 To get a visa you might need to prove that you can sustain yourself by opening a bank account and depositing a certain amount there.
 There is some information on that by the HHU International Office.
+The International Office indicated this and this service, for getting a blocked account and a health insurance.

 You might need a German health insurance for enrolling!
 More precisely, you either need a German health insurance, or a certificate from a German health insurance that says that you are exempt from this obligation.
-Apparently it is possible to get this exemption certificate if you have a foreign health insurance. -It is only the German health insurance company that can say whether this is possible in your case or not - please ask them, not us.
+Apparently it is possible to get this exemption certificate if you have a foreign health insurance.
+It is only the German health insurance company that can say whether this is possible in your case or not - please ask them, not us.

 There is a Discord channel for the new students of the Master AI.
 Here you can ask students of previous years how they managed to get health insurance, housing etc, and connect already before you meet in class.